chihyanghsu0805/keras_tutorial/notes/NNs.md

 ## Vanishing / Exploding Gradients

 Another challenge of DNNS is the vanishing / exploding gradients due to the many layers.
-This can be mitigated with `skip connections`. `Gradient clipping` also helps with exploding gradients. `ReLUs` also help with vanishing gradients.
+This can be mitigated with `skip connections`. `Gradient clipping` also helps with exploding gradients. `ReLUs` also help with vanishing gradients as well as Batch Normalization.

 ## [Batch Normalization](./BatchNorm.md)